1. StreamsHub Console overview

 Log in to the Kafka cluster in the StreamsHub Console, then click Topics.

-From the Topics page, click the name of the topic you want to inspect.
+On the Topics page, click the name of the topic you want to inspect.

 Check the information on the Configuration tab.